 - Qualitative feedback from employees using online courses

 - Employee engagement survey scores

-With online training software, you can easily gather feedback through built-in surveys and understand what parts of your program need improvement and which successfully achieve your goals.
+With instructor-led training software, you can easily gather feedback through built-in surveys and understand what parts of your program need improvement and which successfully achieve your goals.